midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

   this fixes rendering of tables and other document formatting on GitHub -->

+*These guidelines are based on the work of the Bibliotheca Philadelphiensis Project.
+The original Bibliotheca Philadelphiensis documentation may be viewed [here](https://docs.google.com/document/d/1zeUkzmy-3kpK-egqko_IHWZJ992qEnMcgIdzF6Syz4M/edit?usp=sharing)*

-# BiblioPhilly Spreadsheet Metadata Guidelines—FINAL DRAFT
+# Spreadsheet Metadata Guidelines

-**Revised 24 April 2017**

 For each row in the project spreadsheet for a single manuscript, the notes below suggest how that information might appear in a dealer